Learn about life at Località il Piano the best way you can — by working here.

 No previous experience in agriculture is necessary, just an open mind, willing body, and enthusiasm about a sustainable way of life.
 We ask WWOOFers to be prepared to be relatively independent: sometimes we will work together in the fields and sometimes you will work alone.
 Likewise some meals will be together but others we'll ask you to prepare and eat alone.
 Generally we host 2-3 people at a time, though in peak season we sometimes host larger groups.
 We and the WWOOFers speak mainly English, as this is the common language of most travellers.
 No young children, please - the WWOOFer quarters are not babyproof.

-For summer 2019 we are looking for two head interns to stay the whole summer (at least 2 months and ideally 3 full months during June, July and August 2019) and intensively get into farming.
-One person would work alongside us learning, then gradually take charge of feeding, milking and care for our goats, sheep, cows and poultry.
-This is an excellent opportunity for someone interested in one day having their own dairy animals.
-The second head intern would work alongside us learning, then gradually take responsibility for irrigation, harvest, weeding of vegetable crops and orchards and sometimes supervise other volunteers in these tasks: a great chance for someone interested in one day having a market garden or CSA.
+For summer 2019 we are looking for one head intern to stay from mid-July to at least the end of August 2019 and intensively get into farming.
+The head intern would work alongside us learning, then gradually take responsibility for irrigation, harvest, weeding of vegetable crops and orchards and sometimes supervise other volunteers in these tasks: a great chance for someone interested in one day having a market garden or CSA.
 We’d be glad to host someone with some experience with veg and fruit crops, motivated and curious and well able to live and work with others.
 Interested?
 Email us for more information!